Look at What I'm Doing: Self-Supervised Spatial Grounding of Narrations in Instructional Videos

-In addition, we compare against three cross-modal attention baselines.
-First, we compare against a baseline that leverages full attention with a sentinel vector (``Full attention + sentinel'') that predicts the similarity of the two modalities' features, which is then passed to the InfoNCE loss (inspired by CBT~\cite{sun2019cbt}).
-Second, we compare our multilayer model against a shallow cross-modal attention layer (``Shallow attention'') inspired by Akbari ~\cite{akbari2019multi} \emph{et al}. .
+Additionally, we compare against four cross-modal attention baselines.
+First, we compare against the model of Miech \emph{et al}.~\cite{miech2020end} adapted to our task ("MIL-NCE").
+We adapt their publicly available pretrained model by removing the penultimate global average pooling layer in the S3D-G video encoder.
+Consequently, the output of the video encoder is a set of spatiotemporal features that are projected into the joint embedding space.
+Then, we compute the dot product between the sentence feature and the spatiotemporal features before performing linear interpolation to determine the mode pixel.
+Second, we compare against a baseline that computes full attention and leverages a sentinel vector ("Full attention + sentinel") to predict the similarity of the two modalities' features; an MLP is used to convert the output contextualized sentinel vector into a scalar MI-score which is then passed to an InfoNCE-like loss (inspired by CBT \cite{sun2019cbt}).
+Third, we compare our multilayer model against a shallow cross-modal attention layer (``Shallow attention'') inspired by Akbari \emph{et al}.~\cite{akbari2019multi}.
 To maintain fair comparisons, we implement a similar version of their model except we use for the base features the convolutional feature map outputs of the S3D video encoder.
-Finally, we include comparisons against a state of art phrase grounding model \cite{gupta2020contrastive}.
+Finally, we include comparisons against a state-of-the-art phrase grounding model \cite{gupta2020contrastive}.
 We apply the model out of the box to our task with the exception of using our features for fair comparison.